realbikmaev/livereload/README.md

 ## if there are altenatives...

 Why bother rolling out your own thing?
-Well, alternatives provide tunnels from the public internet to your localhost but I wanted to achieve a couple of things on top of that:

-1. I think servers should have normal names like `app_name.fly.dev` and not `crazy-stupid-ideas-yolo.trycloudflare.com`
-2. Chonky datasets just don't fit into my laptop, how else would I visualize them?
-3. I don't want to have a laptop powered up 24/7
+I just felt like doing this.

 ## how do i use this?